OpenTranslationBible/open-bible/en-GB/43.John/md/john-08.md

 ## John 8:29

-The one who sent Me is with Me; He has not left Me alone, for I always do what pleases Him.”
+The one who sent Me is with Me; He has not left Me alone, for I always do what is pleasing to Him.”

 ## John 8:30